siriusctrl/UniPublic/CS/week9.md

     -  **Layering** violation
       - Initially only worked for TCP and UDP.
 Must edit FTP messages, because they mention port numbers, which are changed.
     - Violates **IP architectural** model
-      - Which every interface on the internet has a unique IP address
+      - Which every interface on the internet should has a unique IP address
-      - Millions of interfaces connecting to the internet have 10.0.0.1
+      - But now million of connection on the internet has IP 10.0.0.1
     - When NAT crashes, all connections are lost
     - Limits number of outgoing connection, since port numbers are 16 bits.
 (Up to 65535)
   - Advantages